joakimk/devbox-tools/README.md

 ### Background

 This tool was created after years of making shell scripts and chef recipes to automate Vagrant VM's.

-During that time, one thing I found was that having multiple VM's and having to specify the dependencies for each project wasn't quite ideal.
-This tools tries to address that.
+During that time, one thing I found was that having multiple VM's and having to specify the dependencies wasn't quite ideal.
+This tools tries to make that a little bit better.

 The autodetection and fallback on configuration was inspired by [Heroku](https://heroku.com/) and [CircleCI](https://circleci.com/).